 “This is not the right environment for that.
 I’ll give you my card and you can contact me.
 We’ll set up time.”

-The woman was clearly disappointed, but the psychic was very wise in the way she handled this interaction.
+The woman asking for some insight was clearly disappointed, but the psychic was very wise the way she handled this interaction.

 Otherwise, they would both lose.

 For example, if you met a podiatrist at a party, you would NEVER take off your shoe and ask the doctor to examine your foot.
 It’s highly inappropriate and unprofessional for the doctor to examine you in that type of environment.
-It’s not the right place for this type of business to occur.
+It’s not the right place for this type of business.